Nick Maton Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.
+- The pitching staff for the Orioles has a collective 9.4 K/9, the 10th-best in MLB.

-- The Orioles have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Orioles have the 14th-ranked team ERA across all MLB pitching staffs (4.27).

-- Orioles pitchers combine to rank 12th in baseball in home runs allowed (27 total, 1.1 per game).
+- The Orioles rank 14th in baseball in home runs allowed (29 total, 1.1 per game).

-- Kremer makes the start for the Orioles, his sixth of the season.
-He is 2-0 with a 6.20 ERA and 19 strikeouts in 24 2/3 innings pitched.
+- The Orioles will send Bradish (1-1) out for his fourth start of the season.
+He is 1-1 with a 6.30 ERA and nine strikeouts through 10 2/3 innings pitched.

-- In his last time out on Monday against the Boston Red Sox, the right-hander went 5 2/3 innings, giving up four earned runs while surrendering seven hits.
+- His last appearance was on Tuesday against the Boston Red Sox, when the righty went 2 1/3 innings, surrendering seven earned runs while giving up eight hits.

-- The 27-year-old has amassed an ERA of 6.20, with 6.9 strikeouts per nine innings, in five games this season.
-Opponents are batting .278 against him.
+- The 26-year-old has an ERA of 6.30, with 8.1 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .333 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.